 Here is a good tip if you’re just getting started:

-learn each string separately, one string per 2-3 days.
+Learn each string separately, one string per 2-3 days.
 (See images below).

 To make things easier for you, I’ve organized a few different guitar fretboard notes diagrams below, which cover the notes on the entire neck.